 ... the Scrum organization and its roles are in place.
-Development Teams are working effectively and autonomously on building product.
-The teams are cross-functional, and the expertise in individual teams grows only through the insights that each team gains from its own work.
+Development Teams are working effectively as Autonomous Teams to build product.
+They are Cross-Functional Teams, and the expertise in individual teams grows only through the insights that each team gains from its own work.

 ✥ ✥ ✥

-Core competencies are a crucial element of enterprise value that cuts across organizational boundaries.
+Core competencies are a crucial element of enterprise value that cuts across development organization boundaries.
 Scrum indeed focuses on improving the process and improving the product, and it’s crucial to invest in skill sets that support enterprise needs in both of those areas.

 Knowledge relationships form a lattice structure in any non-trivial human organization.
-Yet most formal organization structures (including organization into Scrum products, and of Scrum products into Scrum Development Teams) are hierarchical.
-Peter Senge quotes Bohm noting that hierarchy is antithetical to the dialogue that lies at the foundation of organizational learning.
+Yet most formal organization structures (including organization into Scrum products and organization of Scrum products into Scrum Development Teams) are hierarchical.
+Peter Senge quotes Bohm, noting that hierarchy is antithetical to the dialogue that lies at the foundation of organizational learning (, p.
+288).

 People enjoy mastering their skills as individuals, but such skill development can go only so far for individuals working in isolation.
-Cross-fertilization and broad diversity in ideas, technologies, and cultures lie at the root of innovation (“Liquid Networks.” in ).Therefore:
+Cross-fertilization and broad diversity in ideas, technologies, and cultures lie at the root of innovation ().Therefore:

-Create ad-hoc “birds of a feather” groups for each area of significant enterprise core competency or Development Team interest, where interested parties can trade notes on technologies, domain knowledge, and processes that are key to enterprise advancement.
+Create ad-hoc “birds of a feather” groups for each area of significant enterprise core competency or developer interest, where interested parties can trade notes on technologies, domain knowledge, and processes that are key to enterprise advancement.

 ✥ ✥ ✥